EythorE/sonic2_reinforcement_learning/README.md

 Final project for the course Deep Learning at University of Iceland.

 ## Example videos
-Previous version after 10h of training:
+Previous version after 6 days of training:
 [![youtube_v1](./gifs/v1.gif)](https://youtu.be/FdN4oRy5g6E)

 Couple of modifications were made to the environment and hyper-parameters were re-tuned: